Nebo15/sage/README.md

 ## Goals

-- Become a defacto tool to run distributed transactions in Elixir world;
+- Become a de facto tool to run distributed transactions in the Elixir world;
-- Stay simple to use and small to maintain, less code - less bugs;
+- Stay simple to use and small to maintain: less code - less bugs;
 - Educate people how to run distributed transaction pragmatically.

 ## Rationale (use cases)

-Lot's of applications I've seen face a common task - interaction with third-party API's to offload some the work on SaaS products or micro-services, when you simply need to commit to more than one database or in all other cases where you don't have transaction isolation between business logic steps (that we all got used to thanks to RDBMS).
+Lot's of applications I've seen face a common task - interaction with third-party API's to offload some of the work on SaaS products or micro-services, when you simply need to commit to more than one database or in all other cases where you don't have transaction isolation between business logic steps (that we all got used to thanks to RDBMS).